 Let’s be honest: when we talk about our relationship with technology, what we mean is our phones.
 How long do we spend looking at our screens vs looking at each other?

-“Smartphones may be particularly disruptive if both partners are on their phones in bed,” says health journalist Brooke Lea Foster in the New York Times, adding, “Therapists say that when a marriage hits a rocky patch, they’ve seen one or both partners hide behind their phones.”
+Health journalist Brooke Lea Foster in the New York Times adds, “Therapists say that when a marriage hits a rocky patch, they’ve seen one or both partners hide behind their phones.

 Leave your phones out of the bedroom guys!
 Leave it charging in the corner, don’t have it an arms length away from where you sleep.
 Nothing on your phone is conducive to a good night’s rest anyway.
 You’ll just pick it up and end up arguing with someone on twitter or buying something you don’t really need.